watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

       ```

   * Support chunking with overlapping
+    You can use the following script in the `Source` field for the `Script` processor to support chunking with overlapping
     ```Groovy
     String[] envSplit = /((?<!M(r|s|rs)\.)(?<=\.) |(?<=\!) |(?<=\?) )/.split(ctx['body_content']);
     ctx['passages'] = [];